-As received by the customer, mounted on a regulator no adjustment should be made to the contacts or compounding coil cores.
-If it is desired to operate the relay at a higher "balance" voltage this is accomplished by decreasing the spring tension and thereby increasing the unbalanced weight of the plunger.
-Conversely, if it is desired to lower the "balance" voltage operating point then the spring tension should be increased until the relay balances at the desired new voltage.
+As received by the customer, mounted on a regulator, no adjustment of the contacts or compounding coil cores should be required.
+If it is desired to operate the relay at a higher "balance" voltage, the spring tension should be decreased, thereby increasing the unbalanced weight of the plunger.
+Conversely, if it is desired to lower the "balance" voltage operating point, the spring tension should be increased until the relay balances at the desired new voltage.

-If the relay is out of adjustment as regards the range in voltage required to close the contacts, balance the relay arm at a convenient steady voltage with the contacts open, then reduce the voltage (an amount corresponding to a step change of voltage) and adjust right hand contact until it just closes and raise voltage one half this amount and adjust the upper compounding coil core by turning it in or out until it just releases.
-Now adjust the left hand contact by raising the voltage (an amount corresponding to a step change of voltage) above the steady balance voltage value and adjust the left hand contact until it just makes and then adjust the compounding coil until it just releases on decrease of one half this voltage step.
+If the relay is out of adjustment with reference to the range in voltage required to close the contacts, balance the relay arm at a convenient steady voltage with the contacts open.
+Reduce the voltage (an amount corresponding to a step change of voltage) and adjust right hand contact until it just closes, then raise the voltage one half this amount and adjust the upper compounding coil core by turning it in or out until it just releases.
+Now adjust the left hand contact by raising the voltage (an amount corresponding to a step change of voltage) above the steady balance voltage value; adjust the left hand contact until it just makes, and then adjust the lower compounding coil core until it just releases on decrease of one half this voltage step.

-When making adjustments be sure that the contact arm does not touch the compounding coil cores, or the relay will chatter.
+When making adjustments, be sure that the contact arm does not touch the compounding coil cores, or the relay will chatter.
 The final stop should be the moving contact against the stationary contact.

 One volt is the minimum range of adjustment but larger ranges are obtainable and desirable on some applications.
-These can be obtained by increasing the gap between the contacts so that they will close on 3, 4, or 5 volts change in voltage as desired.
+These can be obtained by increasing the gap between the contacts so that they will close on 3, 4 or 5 volts change in voltage as desired.